leon4rd/test/README.md

-## What biscuit does a short person like?
-Shortbread.
+## In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.